Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 Hair changes in pregnancy

 If you’ve recently become pregnant, you may be wondering if hair changes are on the horizon for you during this new stage of life.
 The short answer is yes — many women report thicker, fuller hair during pregnancy, and it’s just one of the effects that contributes to the legendary “pregnancy glow.”
-Though this may not happen for everyone, increased estrogen during pregnancy typically leads to hair growth [9].
+Pregnancy hormones (especially estroge) extend the growth phase of hair follicles, leading to less shedding and a fuller appearance.
+[12].

 Talk to your healthcare provider and/or care team if you’re concerned about the effects of pregnancy hormones on your hair quality, and remember that you can always seamlessly switch from NC° Birth Control to NC° Plan Pregnancy and NC° Follow Pregnancy for extra support along your fertility journey.